JYang1997/sipser_notes/sipser_notes.md

 >**Theorem 4.8** $E_{CFG}$ is a decidable language.
 $E_{CFG} =$ \{$<G>$ | *G* is a *CFG* and $L(G) = \empty$\}

 The basic idea for proving emptiness problem for CFG is to follow marking algorithm.
 You start from terminals of CFG, then reach up, see whether eventually the start symbol got marked.
 If start symbol marked then basically it means there is a way that start symbol can reach terminals.
-Hence, reje
+Hence, reject.

 >**Theorem 4.9** Every context-free language is decidable.

+>**Fact**
+>$EQ_{CFG} is not decidable, proof will be shown in $
 ## Undecidability